sjrahimian/virtual.forest.mind/note-my-journey-in-note-taking.md

    * 2nd structure: write, collect, & retrieve.
      * Akin to an [infinite hammerspace](https://tvtropes.org/pmwiki/pmwiki.php/Main/Hammerspace) for notes; anything and everything placed in there can be retrieved later when needed, e.g., quotes from thinkers, books, etc., without having to give much thought to file categories (notes should still include backlinks).
 3. What is the end goal of note-taking?
+   * Ease and simplicity to note-taking (*less is more* mentality)
    * Shareability - this allows every notebook to be uploaded independent of other notebooks, or as a whole
    * Flexibility and scalability - combine notes, folders, or split them
    * Version control

 ### Final Decision

-I settled on creating a plaintext/Markdown note-taking environment as the means of recording and tracking notes, because nothing in my search for a new note-taking app came close to OneNote (that Office-style ribbon is convenient) and the notebook style that I'm familiar with.
-I have been playing around with [*Foam*](https://foambubble.github.io/foam/) and [*Obsidian*](https://obsidian.md/), as well as a custom Python script `vfm/vfm.py` in [virtual.forest.mind repository](https://github.com/sjrahimian/virtual.forest.mind).
+I settled on creating a plaintext/Markdown note-taking environment as the means of recording and tracking notes, because nothing in my search for a new note-taking app came close to OneNote (that Office-style ribbon is convenient) and the notebook style that I'm familiar with, but OneNote is limited to Windows and shackles the data in a proprietary format.
+I have been playing around with [*Foam*](https://foambubble.github.io/foam/) and [*Obsidian*](https://obsidian.md/), as well as my own custom Python script `vfm/vfm.py` in [virtual.forest.mind repository](https://github.com/sjrahimian/virtual.forest.mind).

-These two articles were helpful in deciding to move away from an particular application:
+These two articles were helpful in deciding to move away from any one particular application:

 * [*How I'm able to take notes in mathematics lectures using LaTeX and Vim* by Gilles Castel](https://castel.dev/post/lecture-notes-1/)
 * [*How to Build a Zettelkasten: The simple way* by gsilvapt](https://gsilvapt.me/posts/building-a-zettelkasten-the-simple-way/)